-An article from The Health Care Manager provided the connection between effective internal communication and patient care, “It was concluded that continuous exchange of information among health care professionals, together with learning and shared decision making or a positive emotional climate…”
+An article from The Health Care Manager provided in its conclusion the connection between effective internal communication and patient care, “It was concluded that continuous exchange of information among health care professionals, together with learning and shared decision making or a positive emotional climate…”

 See also: Top 12 HIPAA compliant email services